EOFY Guide What Online Students Can Claim on Tax This Financial Year

 WRITTEN BYAllison Roos

-As the End of the Financial Year (EOFY) approaches, now is the perfect time for students at Kirana Colleges to take stock of their study-related expenses.
-Whether you’re pursuing a course in community services, aged care, early childhood education, or any of our other nationally recognised programs, you can claim a range of online study costs as tax deductions.
+As the End of the Financial Year (EOFY) approaches, now is the perfect time for students at Kirana Colleges to take stock of study-related expenses.
+Whether you are pursuing a course in community services, aged care, or early childhood education, you can claim a range of online study costs as tax deductions.

-If your course at Kirana Colleges is directly related to your current employment (for example, upskilling or gaining qualifications in your field), the Australian Taxation Office (ATO) allows you to claim certain self-education expenses.
+If your course at Kirana Colleges is directly related to your current employment (for example, upskilling in your current field), the Australian Taxation Office (ATO) allows you to claim several self-education expenses.
 These can include:

 1. Course Fees (for non-HECS/FEE-HELP funded studies)

-If you’re paying out of pocket for your course and it’s related to your job, these fees may be deductible.
-Note: courses funded by HECS or FEE-HELP aren’t eligible.
+If you pay out of pocket for a course related to your job, these fees are deductible.

 2. Textbooks, Study Guides, and E-books